Make the Most of Your Bishop Pairs

 In fact, the importance of the bishops has grown to such an extent in today’s game that most players adopt opening approaches that are designed solely to take the opponent’s bishops out of the equation and gain a major advantage on the chess table (whether wooden chess tables or any other type).

-The Slave defense, one of the most popular opening moves today, is a perfect example of this where White tries to take out Black’s bishop on the light square.
-This can then enable White to play the middle and ending portion of the game with two bishops and utilize the significant positional advantage.
+The Slave defence, one of the most popular opening moves today, is a perfect example of this where White tries to take out Black’s bishop on the light square.
+This can then enable White to play the middle and ending portion of the game with two bishops and utilise the significant positional advantage.

 Having the bishop pair intact for longer periods of the game is a very powerful advantage.
 It can be especially deadly when attacking the king or trying to make the most of your opponent’s weaknesses.
 They can be great working in tandem where one bishop can put the target under pressure while the other can engage the piece that is there to defend the king.